sebdeol/university/module-one/README.md

 ## Introduction

+This is the GitHub repository hosting the code for the Bank Account Book application.

+The Bank Account Book is a powerful and user-friendly Python application that lets users keep track of their day-to-day transactions.
-The Bank Account Book Application is a highly effective and user-friendly tool written in python designed to manage all your bank account transactions in one place.
+The application is designed in a simple yet effective way to add, delete, search, and sort all banking transactions in one single place via the terminal.
-With this application, you can track all your transactions with ease.
-Featuring an intuitive interface, the Bank Account Book Application is the ideal option for anyone looking to take control of their finances and manage their money more effectively.
-The application also has advanced features that allows you to perform any day-to-day action such as adding, deleting, searching, and sorting transactions.

 ## Objective